Bilte-Co/simple-js-setup/README.md

 # Simple JS Setup

-This is a very straight-forward setup to transpile and compress javascript files for web use.
+This is a very straight-forward setup to transpile and compress javascript files for web use using [Terser](https://terser.org) and Babel.
 There is no bundling or anything of that sort, just ensuring the code runs in the browser and minifying it if needed.
+It uses a fairly bare bones setup and can be extended if needed.

 ## Setup